THE TACO LIST

 2. The meat is chopped and soaked for long periods in a marinade and fried to order.
 The vast majority of the taquerias on this list prepare their “al pastor” in this fashion.

-this list have meat prepared this way.
+Basically all of the ♦ and ♦♦ taquerias on this list (and even a couple ♦♦♦) have meat prepared in this fashion.
 This is technically Adobada, though few taquerias label it as such.
 There is a significant nuance of pineapple in the better versions of this method.
-It is not *perfectly correct* “Al Pastor” but is realistic
+It is not *perfectly correct* “Al Pastor” but is realistic and often tasty.
+The meat will be uniformly brown and often remnants of peppers or onions will be visible fried alongside.

 3. The meat is marinated and stacked tightly in slabs on a vertical spit revolving slowly against an infrared burner.
 It is sliced off in thin layers as ordered.
 This is your classic *trompo* Al Pastor.
-Typically,
+Typically, large pineapple chunks are attached to the spit at the top so the juice flows

 down over the meat and typically every taco gets a small chunk of